yilianrong/bug-bounty-reference/bugbountytips.md

 ```
 - You can bypass a lot of XSS filters using HTML comments.
 They bypass it because they don't look/act like other tags.
 You can sometimes insert additional HTML too.
   - Example: `<!----><script>alert(0);</script>`
+- By removing the "Content Security Policy" header from the response, we could check if the alert box not popping because of CSP.
 - If you open the url in the browser and see nothing but blank page, do not assume there is nothing there.
   - ALWAYS check the source code.
 There might be a bunch of JavaScript or e.g. some commented source code from server.
 - ALWAYS check the full response on any request.
 Errors can sometimes give u the keys to the kingdom if u actually figure out what ur looking at witin the error response.